Texas Senate: Quorum-busting

 There have been at least three cases of quorum-busting in Texas Senate history.
 The first case was in 1870, with the Rump Senate, followed by the 1979 Killer Bees and finally the "Texas Eleven" in August 2003 during the controversial mid-decade redistricting plan at the time.

 Committee structure

+The Lieutenant Governor appoints the members to the various standing committees.
+The exact number and size of these committees can change with any given session.
+In addition to the standing committees there can be issue specific special, joint, and interim committees.

-The following represents the Senate committee structure for the 86th Legislature.
+The following represents the Senate standing committee structure for the 89th Legislature (numbers in parentheses are the number of committee members).